-This year's Remnants annual dinner will be held at the Burleigh Arms pub on Newmarket Road, on Friday, November 16.
+This year's Remnants annual dinner was held at the Burleigh Arms pub on Newmarket Road, on Friday, November 16.
 Numbers were a bit down - just twenty attendees this year - but a most enjoyable evening nonetheless.

 The formalities began with the annual quiz:

 (To see the answers simply highlight the region below the questions with your mouse by dragging the cursor across the screen with the left button held down.)

 Dave Norman (despite not batting as well as usual)

 Daniel Mortlock (5/5 against Romsey Town)

 Roger Lewis (6/19 against The Eagle in 1981), Baz Dare (6/4 against Jesus College in 1997), Tom Serby (6/15 against The Pretty Boys in 2008) and George Speller (6/0 against The Travelling Theatre in 2009)